emergent-analytics/workstreams/ws1/labelling_tool/README.md

  active cases line, for the selected country
 * the center time series shows the ["Stringency Index for Display" value](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
 * the grey heatmap details [which measures were taken](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
+* the wave data use the algorithms developed by D. Zwietering [here](https://pydata.org/eindhoven2020/schedule/presentation/15/building-a-coronaradar/)
 * the band below the grey heatmap shows previous labelling data (aka Votes).
 Deletion of previous votes needs to be done via the file system.
   The height of the bands is randomly chosen and has no further meaning.
 * a text entry field that allows for capturing a user identity, this is useful if a team of people are asked to label the data